MD & MPH Arrupe Global Scholars & Partnerships Program

 • Interview with a selection committee, if chosen to advance

 Arrupe Scholars will start the program approximately three weeks before they start their first year of medical school.
-Students will take part in a one-week orientation and then a two-week immersion at the Institute for Latin American Concern in the Dominican Republic.
+Students will take part in a program orientation and cultural immersion at the Institute for Latin American Concern in the Dominican Republic.

 Program Timeline